What is hazard tree management?

 If owners do not comply with their duty, they may be liable for resulting damages.
 Lawsuits up to $60,000,000 for serious injury or death are not uncommon.
 A property owner is negligent and liable if a claimant can prove that:

 - The owner had a legal duty to the claimant; and

 - The owner breached his duty; and

 - The owner’s breach was the legal cause of the claimant’s injury or property damage.

-In a court case involving tree failure, two fundamental questions come up:
+In a lawsuit involving tree failure, two fundamental groups of questions come up:

 - Was the manager negligent?
 Was there an inspection system?
 Was it prudent and performed to customary standards?
 Was it documented?

 - Was this particular tree inspected?
 Documented?
 Could the cause for failure have been detected in a reasonable and prudent inspection?